zaynahxc/pxt-microbit/docs/courses/ucp-science/gravity/setup-procedure.md

 ## Code

-This project will use to @boardname@s to collect and record data using the Windows 10 MakeCode app as described in [Data Collection - Option 3](/courses/ucp-science/data-collection/setup-procedure).
+This project will use to @boardname@s to collect and record data using MakeCode as described in [Data Collection - Option 3](/courses/ucp-science/data-collection/setup-procedure).

 ### Sender @boardname@ code